datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 ## Merging two tries

-Two tries can be merged using `Trie.mergeWith`, which is implemented using the class `MergeTrie`.
+Two tries can be merged using `Trie.mergeWith`, which is implemented using the class `MergeCursor`.
 The implementation is a straightforward application of the parallel walking scheme above, where the merged cursor presents the depth and incoming transition of the currently smaller cursor, and advances by advancing the smaller cursor, or both if they are equal.